-1000 milliseconds is used for neighbor discovery operations 0 milliseconds is advertised in router advertisements
+1000 milliseconds is used for neighbor discovery operations

-- When a non-default value is configured, the specified interval is used both for router advertisements and by the router itself. - ◆ This command specifies the interval between transmitting neighbor solicitation messages when resolving an address, or when probing the reachability of a neighbor.
-Therefore, avoid using very short intervals for normal IPv6 operations. - Setting the neighbor solicitation interval to 0 means that the configured time is unspecified by this router.
+This command specifies the interval between transmitting neighbor solicitation messages when resolving an address, or when probing the reachability of a neighbor.
+Therefore, avoid using very short intervals for normal IPv6 operations.